HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 related_posts: []
 ---

-If you have taken some courses in mathematics you will probably have encountered Bézout's identity.
+If you have any courses in mathematics you will probably have encountered the following at some point:

 $$
  \text{(Bézout's Identity)}~~~~\forall a,b \; \, \exists y_1,y_2.\;\; y_1a +y_2b = \mathsf{gcd}(a,b)
 $$

 Any introductory course on algebra or number theory usually includes a section about modular arithmetic, where the identity pops up as a straightforward way to determine the multiplicative inverse of any element $$x \in \mathbb{Z}_n$$.
-For an inverse to exist we must have $$\mathsf{gcd}(x,n) = 1$$, and by the identity we then get Bézout coefficients $$y_1, y_2$$ with
+If $$\mathsf{gcd}(x,n) = 1$$ then the identity provides us with Bézout coefficients $$y_1, y_2$$ satisfying

 $$
 	y_1 x + y_2 n = \mathsf{gcd}(x,n)=1
 $$

-for which then clearly $$y_1 x = 1 \; \mathsf{mod} \, n$$.
+for which then clearly $$y_1 x = 1 \!\!\! \mod \! n$$.
 Another critical use-case is usually encountered in constructing solutions in the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).

 While this shows the usefulness of the Bézout coefficients, it is usually a bit tedious to actually compute them.
-If your lectures were like mine, then you were first taught how to compute the gcd of two numbers by using the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm)--which is easy enough--but to then compute the Bézout coefficients it is necessary to keep track of the intermediary results of this computation, and reversely substitute them later.
+If your lectures were like mine, you were first taught how to compute the gcd of two numbers by using the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm)--which is easy enough--but to then compute the Bézout coefficients it is necessary to keep track of the intermediary results of this computation, and reversely substitute them later.
 This is known as the [extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
 Maybe an example is in order to illustrate this; so let's compute the gcd of $$28$$ and $$23$$ and find Bézout coefficients for them.
 We first run the Euclidean algorithm and keep track of all the intermediary equations: